MurilloLazzaretti/ZapMQ/README.md

 👂 _Publisher and Subscriber_

-Send a message to a dermined queue with <b>no answer.</b> "One" of the "N" subscribers registred in this queue will process your message.
+Send a message to a dermined queue with <b>no answer.</b> "One" of the "N" subscribers registered in this queue will process your message.

 🔌 _RPC_

-Send a JSON object to a dermined queue with <b> answer.</b> "One" of the "N" subscribers registred in this queue will process your message and send an answer to the publisher.
+Send a JSON object to a dermined queue with <b> answer.</b> "One" of the "N" subscribers registered in this queue will process your message and send an answer to the publisher.

 🌐 _Exchange_ (Coming soon)

-Send a message to a dermined queue with <b>no answer.</b> "All" of the subscribers registred in this queue will process your message.
+Send a message to a dermined queue with <b>no answer.</b> "All" of the subscribers registered in this queue will process your message.

 ## 🕗 Performance